Filecoin (FIL) Taxes in the US 2026 – Storage Rewards & Reporting

 FIL Retrieval Fees

-Retrieval providers earn fees for serving stored data.
-These fees are ordinary income when received.
+Earn fees for serving stored data as a retrieval provider?
+Those fees are ordinary income when received.
+Document them like any other income.

 Gas Fees on Filecoin

-FIL spent on gas fees for transactions can be deducted as a business expense (if operating as a storage provider business) or added to the cost basis of the transaction.
+FIL spent on gas can either be deducted as a business expense (if you're running a storage business) or added to the cost basis of whatever transaction the gas paid for.
+Which treatment applies depends on how you're operating.

 Reporting FIL on Your Tax Return